Category

 【Target Characteristics】

-・Women comprise approximately 60% of the total.
+・Women account for approximately 60% of the total.

 ・Preferred TV genres range widely from dramas to variety shows.